Preferred Stock Vs Bond: All You Need to Know

 Before or After Tax

-In simple words, the issuing company has to pay taxes on the preferred dividends and not on the rate of interest of bonds.
+In simple words, the issuing company has to pay taxes on the preferred dividends and not on the interest rate of bonds.

-Preferred Stock and Bonds are mostly fixed return giving instruments.
+Preferred Stock and Bonds are mostly fixed return-giving instruments.
 These instruments mostly do not get any benefit out of the growth of the company.
-Only convertible preference shares have little chance of benefiting from the growth of the company.
+Only convertible preference shares have little chance of benefiting from the company’s growth.

 The above mentioned were few non-exhaustive differences between the Preferred Stock and Bond.